-The base unit in a gamma camera is the count.
-Traditionally, SPECT acquires, reconstructs and delivers a 3D image in units of counts.
-A conversion method is then needed to compute Bq/ml, the simplest of which is to use a basic conversion factor post-reconstruction.
-Thus, by acquiring a test source for a known amount of time with SPECT, and then reconstructing that data with the method of choice, one can determine a conversion factor between the activity (in Bq) of the test source measured in the reference device (i.e., dose calibrator) and the resulting counts in a 3D image of that test source.
+a conversion factor between the activity (in Bq) of the test source measured in the reference device (ie, dose calibrator) and the resulting counts in a 3D image of that test source.
 Once that conversion factor is obtained, one assumes that one can use the same conversion factor to convert data from a patient scan.

-Ritt et al. [3] summarizes not only the basic steps needed to quantiatively measure the activity distribution, but also briefly describes common methods used to reconstruct and compensate for the various effects impacting the SPECT image formation.
-Zeintl et al. [4] describes a conversion method based on the dose calibrator as the reference device.
-The method essentially boils down to applying conversion factors from a list based on the volume sensitivity and the approporiate imaging condition (acqusition, collimators, counts and reconstruction) and lesion size.
-Beauregard et al. [5] expands on the approach when focusing on a 177Lu application at high count rates, and thus including a system dead time correction method.
+Ritt et al. summarizes not only the basic steps needed to quantitatively measure the activity distribution, but also briefly describes common methods used to reconstruct and compensate for the various effects impacting the SPECT image formation.
+Zeintl et al. describes a conversion method based on the dose calibrator as the reference device.
+The method essentially boils down to applying conversion factors from a list based on the volume sensitivity and the approporiate imaging condition (acqusition, collimators, counts, and reconstruction) and lesion size.
+Beauregard et al. expands on the approach when focusing on a Lu application at high count rates, and thus including a system dead time correction method.
 Please note that the conversion factors and dead time correction tables have to be measured on site and are only valid on that machine at that point in time.

-Methods relying on the dose calibrator can only be as accurate and precise as the dose calibrator itself, in the sense that they may work well at a site under a certain protocol but may be hard to translate to other sites and users yielding the same accuracy and precision.
+Methods relying on the dose calibrator can only be as accurate and precise as the dose calibrator itself, in the sense that they may work well at a site under a certain protocol, but may be hard to translate to other sites and users yielding the same accuracy and precision.